reasonml/reasonml.github.io/docs/function.md

 ## No Var-args

-This is no way to define a function that accepts a variable number of arguments in Reason.
+There is no way to define a function that accepts a variable number of arguments in Reason.
 A workaround can be to accept a list as the final argument.

 ## Cheat-sheet